image-amazing/darknet-yolo/README.md

 # darknet-yolo-
-For car and pedestrain recognition
+For car and pedestrain recognition.

 This repository is based on https://github.com/pjreddie/darknet.
 More information about the yolo see from https://pjreddie.com/darknet/yolo/.